nievergeltlab/tractor_haul/README.md

 ## Usage
 ### 1) Edit .env
-Set WORKING_DIR to directory to install xgmix and run the ancestry pipeline inside
+Set WORKING_DIR to the absolute path of the directory to run the ancestry pipeline inside
-  - this directory must have thousand genomes reference vcf's in the same build as the study data
+  - this directory must have thousand genomes reference vcf's in the same build as the study data, inside a folder named `1kg_hgdp`, with each file being `1kg_hgdp_short_chr{chr}.vcf.gz`

 ### 2) Install XGmix
 ```